More Lessons for Intermediate Algebra

 How to graph a line in slope intercept form with a negative integer slope and a positive integer y-intercept?

 Point-Slope Form of a Line

-This video provides two examples of how to graph a linear equation in point-slope form.
+How to graph a linear equation in point-slope form?

 Standard Form of a Line

-This video explains how to write a linear equation in standard form, how to determine the equation of a line in standard form, and how to graph a line in standard form.
+How to write a linear equation in standard form, how to determine the equation of a line in standard form, and how to graph a line in standard form?

-This video provides an example of how to graph a linear equation in standard form with fraction coefficients by solving for y and writing the equation in slope intercept form.
+How to graph a linear equation in standard form with fraction coefficients by solving for y and writing the equation in slope intercept form?

 Applications of Linear Equations